Dangerous dogs

 Report noise nuisance.

-If your microchip details were up to date and your dog has been seized, you should receive a Notice of Seizure from the Council.
+If your microchip details were up to date and your dog has been seized, you will receive a notice of seizure.
 It costs the Council a lot of money to arrange for your dog to be collected, and therefore you will be charged for the seizure of your dog and letting your dog stray.

 If your dog was also injured in any way, you will be required to pay any veterinary fees.
-Kenneling fees should be sought with Birmingham Dogs Home.
-The charge for allowing your dog to stray is a £83 (which includes the statutory fee of £25) however the cost may be more if this is a subsequent occurrence.
+Statutory and Kennelling fees should be sought with Birmingham Dogs Home.

 All dogs must be microchipped unless it's:

-If your dog is found stray without a microchip, you will be served with a Notice requiring you to get your dog microchipped within twenty-one days.
+If your dog is found stray without a microchip, you will be served with a notice requiring you to get your dog microchipped within 21 days.
 It is an offence not to comply with this Notice and you may be fined up to £500 for non-compliance.

 Animal cruelty